gwoodworth/microgrid-optimization/README.md

 # microgrid-optimization
-Repository for my final project in a graduate math class, Optimization, at UAF in Fall 2024.
-## Introduction
 This repository contains code for optimizing load setpoints for generators on a microgrid containing diesel generators and a solar PV array.
 This optimiztion problem is formulated as a linear programming problem.
 Simplex method is used.

 ## Contents